-Wrecking your son’s college fund just to grant his wish for the latest iPhone isn’t the way to go.
-Luckily, we can help you find the best smartphone for kids – the one that both your child and your bank account will appreciate.
+Making a dent in your savings to buy your young child the latest iPhone isn’t the way to go.
+Luckily, we can help you find the best smartphone for kids - one both your child and bank account can appreciate.

 - Good camera setup